 “Data on its own, whether structured or unstructured, means nothing to an individual if action is not taken.
 In my view, the conversion of how AI plays a role - creating buckets of unstructured data into structured data, which can be used for decision making and is key to every company,” he commented.

-How are we capitalising on the data being generated by IoT?
+How are enterprises capitalising on the data being generated by IoT?

 Asheesh Mehra: There is an evolution taking place in the world of IoT and AI world.
 And the example that you’ve used – the data has been used for the status of bags being delivered.